Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 Even worse, when it comes to UNARMED victims of police force – something that is arguably the catalyst for Black Lives Matter – Black Americans remain a wildly over-represented group with an average of 15% of police related deaths happening to unarmed black people.
 For white people, it’s 11%.

 Being that I’m Canadian, the last couple of weeks have been eyeopening to me in terms of police brutality in Canada.
 I was one of those ignorant people who thought, “well, it’s not like that here.”
 And technically, no other democratic developed country can hold a candle to the systemic racism that exists in the U.S. – from slavery, to segregation to Jim Crow to the prison industrial complex.
 The U.S. has created a combination of oppression unlike any other.
-But to think racism doesn’t exist everywhere else is naive.
+But to think racism doesn’t exist everywhere is naive.

 I believe the cop career attracts “bad apples” the same way other careers do.
 It presents a protected setting to do the bad things you want to do.
 Like being a priest attracts child sexual predators, same for teachers.
 Like nursing attracts angels of death, and doctors attract a God-complex.
 Being a cops attracts bullies and racists who want to legally power-trip and murder.
+Does that mean they’re all bad?
+Obviously not.
+But stop being fucking stupid about it.
+Are all priests pedophiles?
+No. But you know there’s a fucking problem, bitch.

 “Some of those who work forces, are the same that burn crosses.”Rage Against the Machine, 1992.